|Eligibility | How is FWS Awarded | Accepting FWS | Find a Job in BengalLink | Paperwork | Other Part-Time Jobs | Resources|

 Timesheets are found online in the SUNY Secure Employee Services Portal

-The I-9 requires that you show proof of eligibility to work in the U.S. This is done most often by showing a social security card, birth certificate or passport.
+The I-9 requires that the student shows proof of eligibility to work in the U.S. This is done most often by showing a social security card, birth certificate or passport.
 Photocopies are not acceptable.
 The original document must be shown prior to beginning work.
 For further details on what documents can meet this requirement review the last page of the I-9 form (above), columns A and C. Section 1 must be completed by the student.
 Section 2 must be completed by the supervisor.

 All work-study students should have the Conditions of Student Employment form on file in the department in which they are employed.